-In this post, we will look at the process of filing a civil lawsuit for sexual abuse in Louisiana.
+This page looks at the process of filing a civil lawsuit for sexual abuse in Louisiana.
 We will look at the relevant laws regarding sex abuse, and the average settlement amounts and jury payouts victims see in these lawsuits.
-Our lawyers also give you the most recent updates on settlements and verdict in sex abuse lawsuits.
+Our lawyers also give you the most recent updates on settlements and verdicts in sex abuse lawsuits.

 If you are considering filing a civil lawsuit for sexual abuse, contact us online or call 800-553-8082 for a free consultation.